bistro-its-berkeley/BISTRO-Starter-Kit/docs/Which-inputs-should-I-optimize.md

 For more information on the folders discussed below, see the [How to run a simulation?](https://github.com/vgolfier/Uber-Prize-Starter-Kit/blob/master/docs/How_to_run_a_simulation.md) page.

-### The Internal Pilot Test inputs to optimize
+### Scenario: The Internal Pilot Test

-To help the Sioux Faux Department of Transportation (SFDOT) combat congestion and improve overall mobility in Sioux Faux, you will prepare a set of inputs to the simulation engine, which represent the following transportation system interventions: the bus fleet composition, the adjustments to the frequency of buses on routes and the distribution of subsidies for agents using ridehail and/or public transit.
-These to-be-optimized inputs can be found in .csv format in the `submission-inputs` folder.
+To help the Sioux Faux Department of Transportation (SFDOT) combat congestion and improve overall mobility in Sioux Faux, you will prepare a set of inputs to the simulation engine, which represent the following transportation system interventions:

+1. Bus fleet composition;
+2. Adjustments to the frequency of buses on routes; and,
+3. Distribution of subsidies for agents using ridehail and/or public transit.

+Files representing input settings can be found in `.csv` format in the `submission-inputs` folder.
+The following subsections describe the input file semantics and schema in further detail.

 #### **1. Bus fleet composition**

-The submission input file `VehicleFleetMix.csv` describes the status of the bus fleet (see Fig.2).
-Currently, SFBL (`agencyID` = 217) operates 12 bus lines in Sioux Faux.
+The file `VehicleFleetMix.csv` permits modification of the bus fleet (see Fig.2).
+Currently, SFBL (`agencyID` = 217) operates 12 bus routes in Sioux Faux using a standard bus type, which we designate `BUS-STD-DEFAULT`.
 During the Pilot Test, you can decide which type of bus (i.e. `vehicleTypeId`) will provide service for each route (`routeID`, see Fig.1 & 2).
 Each route can utilize only **one type of bus**.

 ![Route IDs](https://github.com/vgolfier/Uber-Prize-Starter-Kit/blob/master/Images/sf_route_guide.png)\